james1236/algorithmXTracing/README.md

 <br>

 ### What is algorithm X?
-Algorithm X is a general purpose backtracking algorithm devised by Donald Knuth in his paper on Dancing Links - a method for efficiently implementing backtracking algorithms - as a tool to describe his dancing links method.
+Algorithm X is a general purpose backtracking algorithm devised by Donald Knuth in his paper on Dancing Links - a method for efficiently implementing backtracking algorithms - as a use case for his dancing links method.
 Algorithm X solves NP decision problems; nondeterministic desicion problems solveable in polynomial time. https://arxiv.org/pdf/cs/0011047

 <br>